reisenberger/architecture-center/docs/guide/design-principles/design-for-change.md

 This problem is not limited to monolithic applications.
 An application can be decomposed into services, but still exhibit the sort of tight coupling that leaves the system rigid and brittle.
 But when services are designed to evolve, teams can innovate and continuously deliver new features.

+Microservices are becoming a popular way to achieve an evolutonary design, because they address many of the considerations listed here.

 ## Recommendations

 **Enforce high cohesion and loose coupling.** A service is *cohesive* if it provides functionality that logically belongs together.
 Services are *loosely coupled* if you can change one service without changing the other.
 High cohesion generally means that changes in one function will require changes in other related functions.
 If you find that updating a service requires coordinated updates to other services, it may be a sign that your services are not cohesive.
 One of the goals of domain-driven design (DDD) is to identity those boundaries